 |Pilot 1st Lt.
 Darrell S. Cramer, O-730390 (survived) Ogden, UT

 Ditched February 13, 1943

-Assigned to the 13th Air Force, 347th Fighter Group, 339th Fighter Squadron.
-No known nose art or nickname.
+Assigned to the 13th Air Force (13th AF), 347th Fighter Group (347th FG), 339th Fighter Squadron (339th FS).
+No known nickname or nose art.

 The B-24s were attacked by 30 A6M Zeros and 15 float-equipped fighters with heavy flak fired by naval vessels below.
 Lost in combat are: P-40F 41-14825, P-40F 41-14110, B-24D 41-2398, B-24D 41-23975 and P-38G piloted by Rist.